RossAscends/STMP/README.md

 - Chatting can be done in either chat windows by typing into the appropriate box and then either pressing the Send button (✏️), or pressing Enter.
 - `Shift+Enter` can be used to add newlines to the input.
 - [Markdown formatting](https://github.com/showdownjs/showdown/wiki/Showdown%27s-Markdown-syntax) is respected.
+- Users with the Host role can hover over any chat message in either chats to see editing and deletion buttons.

 ## Hosting